Perdu/secret-santa-attributions/README.md

 # Secret santa attributions

 Make random attributions of people for a secret santa-style gift exchange.
-Results will always be a loop (fully connected graph) and no similar attribution will be made twice.
+Results will always be a loop (fully connected graph) and no similar attribution will be made twice in successive runs.

 # Run